 The timeline for screening and review varies significantly based on several factors including:

 - The completeness and quality of the application materials submittal

 - The quantity and type of reviews required

 - The applicant's response time to requests for information

 Current estimated timelines:

-The estimated review timelines for the most common types of permit applications are available at the links below:
+The estimated review timelines for the most common types of permit applications:

 - Residential building with site impacts: Single family home additions or remodel projects that involve clearing, grading, drainage systems, or potential impact to wetlands or slopes.